Elementary Korean (Postgraduate)

 Method of assessment

-One three-hour written examination taken in May/June (50%); one essay of 3,000 words to be submitted on Friday, week 1, term 3 (30%); regular course work in the form of weekly short tests (20%).
+One three-hour written examination taken in May/June (50%); a 3,000 word (or equivalent) translation to be submitted on day 1, term 3 (30%); regular course work in the form of weekly short tests (20%).

 The course will be based on